 Figure 5.
-30 Export- Search Result
+37 Export- Search Result

-- 5. Protect the record files. - 1) Find the record files you want to protect, and then click the sicon which will turn to indicating that the file is locked.

-Note: The record files of which the recording is still not completed can't be locked.

-2) Click local to change it to unlock the file and the file is not protected.
+- 5. Protect the record files. - 1) Find the record files you want to protect, and then click the icon which will turn to indicating that the file is locked. - Note: The record files of which the recording is still not completed can't be locked. - 2) Click for to change it to for to unlock the file and the file is not protected.

 Figure 5.
-31 Unlocking Attention
+38 Unlocking Attention